abahler/kontakt/README.md

 * As a user, I want to be able to update my business card
 * As a user, I want to be able to delete my business card
 * As a user, I want to be able to search for another user **(MVP)**
+* As a user, I want to be able to see a thumbnail for other users
 * As a user, I want to be able to send my business card to other users **(MVP)**
 * As a user, I want to be able to receive a business card from another user
 * As a user, I want to be able to customize my business card before sending